Danish Nature

 Biodiversitet.nu (NaturTjek)

-We work to develop a set of biodiversity indicators to track changes in biodiversity over time across Denmark.
-Data are being collected by citizens without prior training or expert skills.
-We run yearly evaluations and finally an overall assessment by 2020.
+We worked on the development of a set of biodiversity indicators to track changes in biodiversity over time across Denmark.
+Data were collected by citizens without prior training or expert skills.
+The project ended in 2020.

 Read more about Biodiversitet.nu (in Danish)